20 Unbelievable Zero Waste Gift Ideas

 The Yeti.
 It’s a collapsible mug for those who don't want to shlep anything bigger around with them all day.
-It comes in a variety of colours and is perfect for the on-the-go coffee lover.
+It comes in a variety of colors and is perfect for the on-the-go coffee lover.

 The KeepCup.
 This is a cult hit with many coffee addicts; I actually have three of them!
-They call themselves the “barista standard” and they offer a range of materials and colours.
+They call themselves the “barista standard” and they offer a range of materials and colors.
 The lids are plastic and the Brew does have a silicone handle.
 I’d opt for the cork handle or the stainless steel.
-KeepCup is a Certified B Corp and member of 1% For the Planet.
+KeepCup is a Certified B Corp and a member of 1% For the Planet.

-Here is a pro-tip: I used to carry around a reusable water bottle and a KeepCup, but it was a major pain.
+Here is a pro tip: I used to carry around a reusable water bottle and a KeepCup, but it was a major pain.
 Now I use my thermal Klean Kanteen for both water and coffee.
-Make sure it’s insulated, otherwise the hot drink can burn your hands.
-The TK series is the best and make sure to also grab the Loop Cap—it’s leakproof!
+Make sure it’s insulated, otherwise, the hot drink can burn your hands.
+The TK series is the best and make sure to also grab the Loop Cap — it’s leakproof!

 Now that you’ve cooked up all that good food, you need a lunch bag to put it in.
-Fluf Lunch bags are chic, affordable and sustainable.
+Fluf Lunch bags are chic, affordable, and sustainable.
 They use 100% organic cotton, certified by the GOTS, and traceable back to the field.
 The lining is made with GRS-certified (Global Recycle Standard) rPET, and meets the STANDARD 100 by OEKO-TEX®.

 All products are individually bagged in 100% compostable packaging made from corn or other food starch.
 All Fluf bags are ethically handmade in a small, family-run facility in India.
-Choose from a variety of fun colours too.
+Choose from a variety of fun colors too.
 Great zero waste gifts for kids and adults!

 Best Zero Waste Gifts for the Newbie (Or Anyone, Really!)